 Institutional sexual abuse could include sexual assault or harassment committed by:

 Survivors of institutional sexual abuse have options to seek justice, regain the upper hand, and begin the process of putting their life back together.
+If you need a hand to do so, contact our experienced institutional sexual abuse lawyers in Los Angeles for help.

 If you or someone you care about has been sexually abused, the attorneys with Arias Sanguinetti Wang & Torrijos, LLP can help you fight for the justice you deserve.
 We will offer the help you need to hold a sexual offender accountable and pursue civil damages for sexual abuse on your behalf.